Privacy Policy

 If you would like to stop receiving marketing or promotional communications via email from CrowdWork, you may opt out of such communications by clicking on the UNSUBSCRIBE link in the footer of the email.

-If you are located in the UK/EEA, we will send marketing communications only where permitted under applicable law (including where required, with your consent).
+If you are located in the UK/EEA, we will send marketing communications only where permitted under applicable law, including where required, with your consent.
 You may withdraw consent at any time by using the unsubscribe mechanism or contacting us.
+Unsubscribe requests will be processed within the timeframe required by applicable law.

 Changes to this Statement